-

 Through this link, you can get a 7-day free trial of ROAR’s DIY SEO Platform to improve your organic rankings and develop your SEO knowledge today!

-Through analytics, you can see your bounce rate; this determines the number of people who land on your page and then leave without taking any further action.
+Through analytics tools like Google Analytics, you can see your bounce rate; this determines the number of people who land on your page and then leave without taking any further action.

 Bounce rate won’t directly affect how your page ranks, but it does give an overview as to how actual people are interacting with your content.
 The average bounce rate for organic search content is 43.60%, but they can vary drastically.